 - Do not drink alcohol while you are using this medicine.Tell your doctor if you usually drink 3 or more alcoholic beverages per day.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, liver disease, asthma, diabetes, heart disease, low blood pressure, pancreas problems, or seizures.
-Tell your doctor if you have lung disease (such as COPD), brain tumors, or head injuries.
-Tell your doctor if you have a history of drug abuse or dependence.
+- Make sure your doctor knows if you have kidney disease, liver disease, or digestive system problems (such as pancreas problems or stomach ulcers).
+Tell your doctor if you have lung disease or breathing problems (such as COPD, asthma, or sleep apnea) or a history of head injury.
+Tell your doctor if you have been addicted to drugs or alcohol.

-- Aspirin should not be given to children or teenagers with chickenpox or flu symptoms unless approved by your child's doctor.
+- Aspirin should not be given to children or teenagers who have chickenpox or flu symptoms, unless approved by your child's doctor.

 - When a mother is breastfeeding and takes codeine, there is a very small chance that this medicine could cause serious side effects in the baby.
 This is because codeine works differently in a few women, so their breast milk contains too much medicine.
 If you take codeine, be alert for these signs of overdose in your nursing baby: sleeping more than usual, trouble breastfeeding, trouble breathing, or being limp and weak.
 Call the baby's doctor right away if you think there is a problem.
 If you cannot talk to the doctor, take the baby to the emergency room or call 911.